Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/020_docker-compose-with-proxy.en.md

 contact_details = "<For security inquiries, please contact us at...>"
 ```
 Fill in the braces with your data.

+If you prefer using a local smtp releay station, have a look at the [necessary adjustments](/integration/smtp-server/#communication-via-smtp-relay) to the compose file.

 The publisher data is used to comply with the [OASIS CSAF standard](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#3218-document-property---publisher).